-- If You Ever Do Anything to Hurt Her.../I'll Kill You!: As Light notes, she is firmly on Misa's side and will take action on her behalf.
+- If You Ever Do Anything to Hurt Her...: As Light notes, she is firmly on Misa's side and will take action on her behalf.

 - Love Martyr: Rem cares deeply for Misa and is even willing to die for her.
 Misa doesn't care.

 - Mama Bear: She is very protective of Misa.
-Considering that Misa had recently lost her mother (she tells Light that her parents were murdered a year ago) around the time Rem showed up, it's not too inconcievable that Rem took up that role for her; although Rem obeys Misa and follows her lead, she certainly is shown treating Misa as a daughter, up to and including willingly sacrificing herself for Misa's safety.
+Considering that Misa had recently lost her mother (she tells Light that her parents were murdered a year ago) around the time Rem showed up, it's not too inconceivable that Rem took up that role for her.
+Although Rem obeys Misa and follows her lead, she is also shown treating Misa as a daughter, up to and including willingly sacrificing herself for Misa's safety.